Skip to main content

 Key Features of SSP:

-• Paid by employers (not the government).
+• Paid by employers (not directly by the government).

-• £109.40 per week, payable for up to 28 weeks.
+• Payable for up to 28 weeks of sickness.

 SSP Eligibility Criteria:

-Employees are eligible if they:
+Employees may qualify for SSP if they:

-• Have a valid employment contract.
+• Have a valid employment contract

-• Earn at least £123 per week (on average).
+• Earn at least £123 per week on average (Lower Earnings Limit)

 Enable SSP in Workforce Payroll